 1 Healthcare – Say goodbye to the NHS

-Migrating to Perth from the UK?
-You should be aware that only permanent residents of Australia are entitled to free healthcare so health insurance is a must.
+If you’re planning to emigrate to Australia from the UK, you should be aware that only permanent residents of Australia are entitled to free healthcare so health insurance is a must.
 There is a mutual healthcare system between the UK and Australia and some other countries but the cover is limited.
 When arriving in Australia you will need to register for a medicare card.
 This will enable you to claim back some of your medical costs but keep in mind this is limited.
 Costs for services such as ambulances are not covered.
 In order to gain full healthcare cover it’s advisable to take out private medical insurance, and in fact with some visas it is mandatory.

 Good health insurance can be very expensive however compare the market are on hand to provide comparisons, so make sure to leave some room in your suitcase for a meerkat.
 Alternatively we recommend contacting companies such as Cigna, Bupa or Aviva or all offer specialist cover for migrants to Australia.